ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # Design of data platforms

-The design of data platforms is mainly left to the expertise of practitioners in the field
+The design of data platforms is mainly left to the expertise of practitioners in the field.

-- Choosing the **optimal set of services** is hard since *multiple solutions could fulfill the desiderata*
+- Choosing the **optimal set of services** is hard since *multiple solutions could fulfill the desiderata*:
-    - it requires deep knowledge of CSPs' ecosystems
+    - It requires deep knowledge of CSPs' ecosystems...
     - ... and requires vertical knowledge on the design of data pipelines
-- Several abstract big data architectures are available (e.g., NIST, Lambda, and Kappa).
+- Several abstract big data architectures are available (e.g., NIST, Lambda, and Kappa):
-    - They provide the necessary functionalities for big-data applications but not their implementation
+    - They provide the necessary functionalities for big-data applications but not their implementation.

 # Process-driven design

 :::: {.columns}
 ::: {.column width="58%"}
-The description of data-driven processes should drive such activity
+The description of data-driven processes should drive such activity!

-- *Data pipelines* are the backbone of a data platform encode many constraints on the choices to be made
+- *Data pipelines* are the backbone of a data platform encode many constraints on the choices to be made...
 - ... and outline data flows!

-**Research goal**: *methodology to aid designers* in selecting the services necessary to implement clients' data pipelines out of the "unstructured" lists of services from CSPs
+**Research goal**: *methodology to aid designers* in selecting the services necessary to implement clients' data pipelines out of the "unstructured" lists of services from CSPs.

 ::: {.fragment data-fragment-index=2}
 ![Methodology for the Design of Data Platforms](https://w4bo.github.io/DOLAP-2024-DataPlat/img/overview.svg)